gvwilson/thirdbit/src/fiction/santas/index.md

 Alpha Two hesitated.
 "Ma'am—"

-"I'm sure it will be all right, Alpha Two," the captain said smoothly.
+"I'm sure it will be all right," the captain said smoothly.
 "If he was going to explode, he would have done so by now."